henrikny/coffee/README.md

 Tired of co-worked complaining about how "no one" makes a pot of coffee?
 Fire up a shiny-server with this bitchin' app, slap up a tablet next the coffee maker and voilà - the barista-of-the-week game is on!

+- You need a server (obsolete laptop workes just fine) with ubuntu + shiny-server installed.
+- A table (Galaxy tab/iPad) on same WiFi network.

 ## Initialisation

+Check out offee_db.R for more info regarding initialisation.

 ```{r}
 ## load libraries